 NICE guidance does not focus to a great extent on comorbidities and lifestyle but these are known to be a major factor in the management of AF.
 Many patients seemingly had poor knowledge and effort in those areas.

-NICE advocates a support system for AF patients (Recommendation 1.2).
+NICE advocates a support system for AF patients (Section 1.4).
 Before the holistic pathway was created patients might have received some literature ad hoc but no contact phone number or other support.

 There is a strong and not always well publicised link between AF and obstructive sleep apnoea.
 Screening for obstructive sleep apnoea was minimal.